Dynamical behavior and interactions of proteins implicated in signal transduction

 Clinical Neuroimmunology Lab, Multiple Sclerosis Center of Catalonia (CEM-Cat)

 Vall d’Hebron Research Institute

-Introduction: TNF receptor 1 appears to have a key role in the autoimmune response.
-Some MS patients have mutations in this receptor.
-Our goal is to understand how they affect some of the most common mutations in the course of the disease.
+Introduction: TNF receptor 1 appeared to play a key role in the autoimmune response.
+Some patients with multiple sclerosis had mutations in this receptor.
+Our objective was to try to understand how some of the most frequent mutations in this receptor affected the course of the disease.

-a) the substitution R92Q reduces the age of onset of multiple sclerosis, but slows its progression
+a) R92Q substitution reduces the age of onset of multiple sclerosis, but slows its progression

 1.- Comabella M, Caminero AB, Malhotra S, Agulló L, et al. TNFRSF1A polymorphisms rs1800693 and rs4149584 in patients with multiple sclerosis.
 Neurology 80: 2010-6 (2013)

 Role of the NO/cGMP system in myocardial infarction